Fibonacci-/CardSeller/README.md

 Toggle for triggering this mod whenever a customer picks up a card

 Toggle for triggering this mod when a new day starts

+## Planned features

+Options to exclude by border type/foil/etc